Local Routing in Sparse and Lightweight Geometric Graphs: Introduction

 However, the above papers only prove that a greedy routing algorithm will succeed on the specific graphs therein.
 No attention is paid to the quality or \emph{competitiveness} of the resulting path relative to the shortest path.
 Bose and Morin~\cite{bose2004online} showed that many local routing strategies are not competitive but also show how to route competitively in a Delaunay triangulation.
 Bonichon~\etal~\cite{bonichon2018improved,bonichon2017upper} provided different local routing algorithms for the Delaunay triangulation, decreasing the competitive ratio, and Bonichon~\etal~\cite{bonichon2016gabriel} designed a competitive routing algorithm for Gabriel triangulations.

 To the best of our knowledge most of the existing routing algorithms consider well-known graph classes such as triangulations and $\Theta$-graphs.
 However, these graphs are generally very expensive to build.
-Typically, they have high degree $(\Omega(n))$ and the total length of their edges can be as bad as $\Omega(n) \cdot wt(MST(V))$.
+Typically, they have high degree $(\Omega(n))$ and the total length of their edges can be as bad as $\Omega(n)$ times that of the minimum spanning tree of $V$.

 On the other hand, there is a large amount of research on constructing geometric planar graphs with `good' properties.
 However, none of these have been shown to have all of bounded degree, weight, planarity, and the admission of competitive local routing.
 Bose~\etal~\cite{bfrv-olrdt-15} come tantalisingly close by providing a local routing algorithm for a plane bounded-degree spanner.